Large-scale Stochastic Optimization of NDCG Surrogates for Deep Learning with Provable Convergence: Experiments

 We compare our algorithms, SONG and K-SONG, against the following methods that optimize different loss functions. \textbf{RankNet}~\citep{RankNet} is a commonly used pairwise loss. \textbf{ListNet}~\citep{ListNet} and \textbf{ListMLE}~\citep{ListMLE} are two listwise losses that optimize the agreement between predictions and ground truth rankings. \textbf{LambdaRank}~\citep{LambdaRank} is a listwise loss that takes NDCG into account, but not directly optimizes NDCG. \textbf{ApproxNDCG}~\citep{ApproxNDCG} and \textbf{NeuralNDCG}~\citep{NeuralNDCG} are two losses that optimize the NDCG surrogates directly.
 Similar to NeuralNDCG, PiRank~\citep{PiRank} also employs NeuralSort~\citep{NeuralSort} to approximate NDCG, so we do not compare with it.
 We do not compare with SoftRank~\citep{SoftRank}, as its $O(n^3)$ complexity is prohibitive.

 For all methods, we sample a batch of queries, and a few (e.g., 10) relevant items and some irrelevant items for each query per iteration.
-For K-SONG, we report its practical version results unless specified otherwise.
+For K-SONG, we report its \emph{theoretical} version results unless specified otherwise.
 We use the Adam-style update for all methods and set the momentum parameters to their default values~\citep{Adam}.
 The hyper-parameters of all losses are fine-tuned using grid search with training/validation splits mentioned below.
+Due to the limited space, we present the detailed implementation and datasets information in Appendix~\ref{appendix:implemention} and ~\ref{appendix:data}, respectively.
+To further show the effectiveness of our methods, we conduct more experiments on multi-label classification and provide the results in Appendix~\ref{sec:multi-label-cls}.